Intel Confirms Acquisition Of Mobileye Self-Driving Car Tech Firm For $15.3 Billion

 As part of the deal, Intel will be shelling out $63.54 per share for Mobileye in cash.
-Mobileye creates autonomous driving systems and even Tesla has deployed its chips for its autopilot systems initially.
+Mobileye creates autonomous driving systems, and even Tesla has deployed Mobileye's chips for its autopilot systems initially.
 However, post a major accident, the Elon Musk-owned company parted ways with Mobileye, blaming the latter's technology.

 Importance Of The Deal

 Both Intel and Mobileye are currently working in tandem with BMW to deploy 40 autonomous cars on the road by the latter half of 2017.

 According to Intel, the autonomous vehicle market will grow to nearly $70 billion in the next 13 years.
 The company undoubtedly wants to capitalize in this aspect and with Mobileye's technology on board, Intel may well be able to do so.

 The tieup with Mobileye in-house could help Intel lead the race in this sphere, bypassing competing chipmakers like Qualcomm and Nividia.
 The deal will also help Intel with the drone space, thanks to Mobileye creating chips and systems that aid a vehicle in navigating easily, as well as give collision warnings.

 Brian Krzanich, Intel's CEO, noted that the acquisition was a step forward not only for the company's shareholders, but also for consumers and the auto industry.